kth-step/kth-step.github.io/_pages/thesis_projects.md

 ---
-title: Student Projects
+title: Thesis Projects
-permalink: /stud_projects/
+permalink: /thesis_projects/
 ---

 There are various possibilities for thesis projects in the STEP group of varying difficulty and scope.